ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

 We need to implement a version of runSim for each distribution and it only supports 3 walkers.
 But we do not really care as the goal is to understand what is the trade-off we are paying.

-As we did before we test that we are getting the same results, we need to make sure we are comparing apples with apples!
+As we did before we test that we are getting the same results, we need to make sure we are comparing apples to apples!
 This approach should return the same result as our second version even for *n* &gt; 1.